If you were to ask Google “what is SEO,” you would get 865,000,000 results.

 But, how does Google know which articles to display on the first page of search engine results (SERP) and which to bury deep?
 Surely it’s not just a game of guessing.

-Google (and other search engines too) use highly sophisticated algorithms to analyze the tens of millions of results about a topic and decide which ones answer the question best.
+Google (and other search engines too) use highly sophisticated algorithms to analyse the tens of millions of results about a topic and decide which ones answer the question best.
 Search engines look at the quality of the content, the design of a webpage, the user experience, and other ranking factors to ensure that internet users get only the best and most relevant results for their queries.

 What does all that mean exactly?